- Home

 For more tips and advice on choosing the right duvet, have a read of this article from the Independent.

 Alternatively, if your pillows and duvet are in good condition but you fancy giving your bedroom a fresh look, you could simply update your sheets.
-Wayfair has some luxurious duvet covers and sets, as do Next.
+Wayfair has some luxurious duvet covers and sets, as does Next.

 If you usually go for neutral-coloured bedding, you might want to consider introducing some warmer tones by adding coloured or patterned cushions and throws (which we’ll cover in more detail below).